About Guruji

 Changing Phases

-Shivaji visited towns, villages and Sivananda branches throughout India to spread the divine message of Swami Sivananda through various spiritual activities (teaching the people Yoga, guiding the youth through inspiring discourse and rendering selfless service to mankind).
-By following the advice of his Sadguru, he moved to the Holy Kailas Ashram in Rishikesh, to study the classical philosophies and the Sanskrit scriptures of the Indian Vedic tradition in the monastic order of Maharshi Veda Vyasa and Adishankaracharya, (Bhagavad Gita, Vedanta, Upanishads, Samkhya, Yoga Sutra, Smriti and so on).
+By following the advice of his Sadguru, Shiva ji later moved to the revered Kailas Ashram in Rishikesh, to study the classical philosophies and the Sanskrit scriptures such as Bhagavad Gita, Vedanta, Upanishads, Samkhya, Yoga Sutra, Smriti and other foundational texts of the Indian Vedic tradition in the monastic order of Maharshi Veda Vyasa and Adishankaracharya.

 Shivaji subsequently met internationally renowned Yoga and meditation expert and great Vedic Scholar; the late Swami Veda Bharati, (a direct disciple of Swami Rama and successor of Swami Rama’s mission, who served as Spiritual Director of Swami Rama’s Ashram).
 Swami Veda initiated Shivaji into the Himalayan tradition.
-The Himalayan tradition is distinguished as the first meditative tradition: the most comprehensive, integral and all-inclusive which has given birth to the major traditions of the world.
-It still continues to enrich them all and does not require adherence to a belief system, but experientially helps to verify metaphysical reality, through an unbroken lineage ensured through transmission of Shakti.
-It is also known as Mantra-based meditative tradition.
-Shivaji also accomplished teacher-training courses at SVYASA (Swami Vivekananda Yoga Anusandhana Samsthana), Bangalore and at Kaivalya Dham Yoga Institute, Lonavla, Maharashtra.
+The Himalayan tradition is distinguished as the first meditative tradition: the most comprehensive, integral and all-encompassing, which has given birth to many of the world’s major traditions, continuing to nourish and enrich them without requiring adherence to any specific belief system.
+Instead, it emphasizes direct inner experience and personal realization, offering a path to verify metaphysical truths through deep meditation and disciplined practice.
+Rooted in an unbroken lineage sustained by the transmission of Shakti, it is also known as a mantra-based meditation tradition, where sacred sound becomes a gateway to the inner Self.

-Shivaji is distinctly recognised in the fields of Raja Yoga (Ashtanga – eight limbs), Mantra Yoga (16 limbs), Laya Yoga (9 limbs), Hatha Yoga (4 limbs), Kundalini Yoga, Tantra and Kriya Yoga.
-His basic curriculum includes the study of Hatha Yoga, Raja Yoga, Mantra Yoga, Bhakti Yoga and Laya Yoga.
-Other aspects of Yoga are also included, keeping the Holy Vedic scriptures and Yogic texts in perspective.
+Shivaji is distinctly recognised for his deep expertise across multiple yogic disciplines, including Raja Yoga (Ashtanga – the eight-limbed path), Mantra Yoga (with its sixteen limbs), Laya Yoga (nine limbs), Hatha Yoga (four limbs), as well as Kundalini Yoga, Tantra, and Kriya Yoga.
+His foundational curriculum encompasses an integrated study of Hatha Yoga, Raja Yoga, Mantra Yoga, Bhakti Yoga, and Laya Yoga.
+In addition, other dimensions of Yoga are thoughtfully incorporated, always aligned with the wisdom of the sacred Vedic scriptures and classical Yogic texts.

 Closing Lines to Commence a New Chapter